joemooney/rust-notes/README.md

 - Build/View the book locally: ```mdbook build --open```
 - Rebuild/View loop: ```mdbook watch --open```
 - Edit pages and you should see the updates on page refresh.
+(README.md is an exception)
 - Publish to github: ./publish.sh:  this shell script will generate and will publish changes to the book to github.

+## Dependencies
+### mdbook-plus
+Clone, build, and install this repo `https://github.com/joemooney/mdbook-plus` This is a mdbook preprocessor that I wrote.
+I use it for colored text and my quiz feature since I could not find an easier way to do these things.
+If you get a WARN ```2021-12-04 14:45:30 [WARN] (mdbook::preprocess::cmd): The command wasn't found, is the "plus" preprocessor installed?``` when you run ``mdbook build --open`` it means you have not installed my mdbook helper mdbook-plus
+To install clone the repo and then `cargo build` and `cargo install --path .`

 ## Install/Bootstrap